yufeiminds/blog.thxminds.com/resume.md

 ### Chantrans - 2014.4 ~ 2014.7

-A startup company, I program some algorithm demo in it, BTW, I use many open source project to implement the service.
+A startup company, I program some algorithm demo in it, BTW, I using many open source project to implement the service.

-Such as compute the rank of social network, mining the cluster of SNS, wrapper for NLP algorithm ...
+Such as compute the rank of social networking, mining the cluster of SNS, wrapping for NLP algorithm ...

 ### ELE.ME - 2015.7 ~ 2015.10

-I had wrote backend data API in the BPM Team.
+I had written backend data API in the BPM Team.

-In this period of time, I work with SOA(Service-oriented architecture), write the micro-services use Python.
+In this period of time, I work with SOA(Service-oriented architecture), write the micro-services using Python.

 ## Lab